systemslab/popper-paper/main.md

-executables and data with scholarly articles to help facilitate its reproducibility, but look at implementing it in today's cloud-computing world by treating an article as an open source software project.
+executables and data with scholarly articles to help facilitate its reproducibility, but look at implementing it in today's cloud-computing world by treating an article as an open source software (OSS) project.
 We outline high-level guidelines for organizing an article's artifacts and make all these available with the goal of easing the re-execution of experiments and validation of results.
 There are two main goals for our convention:

  1. It should apply to as many research projects as possible, regardless of their domain.
 While the use case shown in _Section